CS-DS-125/125book/py4e_rst/03-conditional.rst

    >>>

-When we are executing these statements in the Python interpreter, we get a new prompt from the interpreter, think “oops”, and move on to our next statement.
+When we are executing these statements in the Python interpreter, we get a new prompt from the interpreter, think "oops", and move on to our next statement.

 However if you place this code in a Python script and this error occurs,